vinceskahan/v5wiki/forecasting.md

                 source = WU
                 num_days = 7
 ```
 If you include more than once in a single template, you probably want to specify the settings before each include.
 This lets you have multiple forecasts in a single page.
+For example, this would show to iconic forecasts in a single page, one from Weather Underground and one from the US National Weather Service.
 ```
 <html>
   <head>